Piggybak: Roadmap Status Update

 Our goal for the immediate future is to focus on development of the most common ecommerce features.

-All of the features described in this article are active on the Piggybak demo.
-Check it out now!
+All of the features described in this article are part of the Piggybak demo.